 Prior to SKDKnickerbocker, Karen served for more than a decade as Chief of Staff to Sen. Barbara Boxer (D-CA).
 In this capacity, Karen was deeply involved in a wide-range of high-profile legislative battles, including family and medical leave, healthcare protections for women, climate change, and the environment and workplace fairness.

-In 2005, Karen founded Americans United for Change, an organization dedicated to building broad public and congressional support for policies to move America forward.
-Under her leadership, Americans United for Change used aggressive earned and paid media outreach as well as grassroots and online organizing to achieve many legislative successes.
+In 2005, Karen founded Americans United for Change, an organization dedicated to building broad public and congressional support for protecting Social Security and addressing income inequality.
+Under her leadership, the organization used aggressive earned and paid media outreach, as well as grassroots and online organizing, to achieving many legislative successes.

 Prior to serving on Capitol Hill, Karen managed and worked on numerous campaigns, including former Vice-President Walter Mondale’s presidential campaign; President-Elect Joe Biden’s first presidential campaign; and the winning campaigns electing Sen. Tom Harkin (D-IA), and re-electing Sen. Frank Lautenberg (D-NJ).
 She was also a media advisor for Mary Landrieu’s (D-LA) successful reelection campaign.